ttopper/CPSC128/docs/M04_Repetition/35-timing-programs.md

 implies being able to measure its speed.
 Just as you measure the speed of an athlete by timing them when they run a race we measure the speed of a program by timing how long it takes to execute.
-The simplest way to do this in Python is using a program structured like this,
+The simplest way to do this in Python is to use a program structured like this,

 ![](35_timing_template_py.png)